Nelchois/TIL/Personal_Project/Project01_crawling.md

 In function, I use Beautiful soup, because there are a lot of same class in this page, so it's difficult to access a specific line that using xpath or selector.

 Next is scroll method.
 This page is total page that if user scroll down then the page renewal document automatically, so there isn't method for switch page.
+I use beautiful soup to get all documents that browser is locked and make scroll down.